sean-connor/music-browser/README.md

 #### Accessibility

 Ensure that your markup takes into account basic accessibility standards.
-For example, the page can be viewed and used without the need for JavaScript to be enabled and any alt attributes and similar are set.

 ----------